 The Centre for Higher Education (zhb) is a unique institution in the German Higher Education System that combines research and service in one university center.
-In addition to the three professorships, there are five service departments that are closely linked to the research activities of the professorships.
-The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further departments were added in 2013 and 2020.
+In addition to the three professorships, there are five divisions that are closely linked to the research activities of the professorships.
+The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further divisions were added in 2013 and 2020.

 Prof. Dr. Liudvika Leišytė's Professorship of Higher Education conducts research on professional identity, academic entrepreneurship and higher education governance and management.

-Prof. Dr. Jens Rowold's Chair of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.
+Prof. Dr. Jens Rowold's Professorship of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.

-And at my Chair of Organizational Studies and Management of Continuing Education, the topics of higher education research (including governance of teaching and continuing education) and organizational research (including knowledge transfer and special types of organizations) are dealt with.
+And at my Professorship of Organizational Studies and Management of Continuing Education, the topics of higher education research (including governance of teaching and continuing education) and organizational research (including knowledge transfer and special types of organizations) are dealt with.

 Division of Disability and Studies – DoBuS

-DoBuS, under the direction of Dr Carsten Bender, is the oldest and certainly the most renowned department in the German Higher Education System that has developed and implemented concepts for the comprehensive support of impaired students (but also lecturers).
+DoBuS, under the direction of Dr Carsten Bender, is the oldest and certainly the most renowned division in the German Higher Education System that has developed and implemented concepts for the comprehensive support of impaired students (but also lecturers).
 The work of DoBuS has been awarded several prizes, including the Zero Project Award.

 Division of Foreign Languages